Be prepared – GDPR will soon come into force

 Zacco has the knowledge and competence to assist in all steps of the transition towards compliance combining in-depth knowledge of the legal landscape and unique technical competence needed to amend or build secure databases and data processing tools.
-All in all Zacco has the expertise – cyber security specialists and lawyers – to ensure tailor made, efficient and client specific solutions.
+All in all Zacco has the expertise – cyber security specialists and IP professionals – to ensure tailor made, efficient and client specific solutions.

 For any further information on the GDPR and its implications, please contact Jesper Sundström, Kristian Elftorp, Niclas Hannerstig, Kristin Astrup, Stig H. Ekmann or Nils Köster.Back to all news